Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal Validity.} Our experimental design may be influenced by several factors.
 First, hyperparameter selection follows configurations from prior work~\cite{afrin2025resource} rather than task-specific optimization, potentially underestimating the performance of certain configurations.
 While we maintain consistent hyperparameters across all experiments to ensure fair comparison, task-specific tuning might yield different relative performance patterns.
 Second, the early stopping criterion based on validation metrics may favor certain model configurations over others, particularly when comparing \MT versus \ST models with different convergence characteristics.
+Third, we focus on the simplest and most widely deployed \MT configuration --- proportional concatenation, with balanced sampling as a controlled alternative reported in Section~4.3.1 --- and whether more sophisticated strategies such as curriculum learning or task-aware parameter sharing yield additional gains remains an open question.

 \textbf{External Validity.} The generalizability of our findings faces several constraints.
-We evaluate using the Qwen2.5-Coder family (0.5B, 1.5B, 3B parameters), and results may not directly transfer to other model architectures.
-Our focus on three representative code-related tasks--generation, summarization, and translation--covers the main spectrum of bi-modal and code-to-code transformations in software engineering, but does not include other downstream tasks such as bug fixing or program repair.
+We evaluate using the Qwen2.5-Coder family (0.5B, 1.5B, 3B, and 7B parameters), and results may not directly transfer to other model architectures.
+Our focus on three representative code-related tasks --- generation, summarization, and translation --- spans the three canonical input-output modalities for \lcms (NL$\rightarrow$Code, Code$\rightarrow$NL, Code$\rightarrow$Code), which is sufficient for characterizing the cross-task transfer dynamics studied in this work but does not exhaust the space of software engineering activities.
+Bug fixing, test generation, and vulnerability detection warrant separate study: the first two require paired (buggy, fixed) or (function, test) instances structurally distinct from the input-output pairs used here, and vulnerability detection is a classification task whose evaluation methodology differs substantively from generative tasks.
+Whether the QLoRA-specific patterns we report extend to these other task families is left for future work.
 The employed datasets (CodeXGLUE and CoderEval) predominantly contain function-level code snippets, which, while standard in prior research, may not fully reflect project-level dependencies observed in large industrial systems.
 Finally, our experiments cover \java, \python, and C\#, offering diversity across paradigms, though future extensions to additional languages could further strengthen generalizability.

 \textbf{Construct Validity.} The evaluation design relies on well-established metrics and tools to assess both functional and non-functional performance.
 For correctness, we combine execution-based (\passatone) and structural–semantic (CodeBLEU) measures; for summarization, we integrate lexical, semantic, and SIDE metrics, complemented by an LLM-as-a-judge protocol following a validated methodology~\cite{crupi2025effectiveness}.
 For code quality, we employ multiple static analyzers (\eg Pylint, PMD, SonarCloud, Roslyn) to triangulate results across diverse rule sets.
 Although static analysis tools may differ slightly in sensitivity across languages, this multi-tool strategy minimizes tool-specific biases and provides a comprehensive perspective on quality dimensions.